pikax/swgoh/readme.md

 - Toon info parsing
 - Login support

+# [0.4.11] 2018-07-14
+- Cache for Characters & Ship stats
+- Fix profile parser when the user doesn't have a guild [#13 - panelMenus nodeValue = null][i13]

 # [0.4.10] 2018-06-29
 - Cache for Characters & Ship stats
 - Added playername to profile [#12 - swgoh.profile should return also the profile's character name][i10]